DANCEcollaborative/bazaar/README.md

      - This command will take longer the first time it is executed as it downloads several things.
    - Enter: docker-compose -f docker-compose-dev.yml up -d
      - The '-d' causes the Docker agent to run in the background after startup.
 Omit the '-d' to see more Docker output.
- - Within the IDE, run a Docker agent, such as WeatherAgent or MturkAgent.
+ - Within the IDE, run a Docker agent, such as ClimateChangeAgent.
  - A chat room startup window will be displayed.
    - Select the agent’s behavior conditions.
    - Set a “Room Name”.